haylingsailor/go-utils-min/README.md

 A collection of packages providing low level utilities for use in multiple projects.

+This version of go-utils was forked from elasticlic, and supports els-cli.

 ## Packages

 **datetime** - includes NowTimeProvider - use this rather than time.Now() in